victxrrr/thesis/section_6/poc_results.typ

 Furthermore, implementing the PoC with RAJA revealed its backend-dependent API.
 Many constants and functions are prefixed with `cuda`/`hip`/`omp`/... requiring code duplication and macros to manage hardware-specific compilation.
 This makes the code impractical and insufficiently abstracted compared to other libraries.
 Consequently, RAJA will not be discussed further.

 Abstraction libraries such as Kokkos, Alpaka, and SYCL allow writing code that is easily understandable for developers with no prior GPU programming knowledge.
 Their abstraction paradigms differ significantly from one framework to another.
-Alpaka mainly relies on compile time templates with a syntax relatively close to CUDA by keeping kernel definitions.
+Alpaka mainly relies on compile time templates with a syntax relatively close to CUDA by keeping separate kernel definitions.
 In contrast, Kokkos offers a higher level of abstraction by encapsulating data into `View` objects and by providing `parallel_for` constructs that easily offload loop processing to the GPU.
 The approach followed by the SYCL standard is quite singular and is based on events and queues.
-Jobs are submitted to a queue and executed on the GPU, either in order or out of order depending on the configuration.
+Jobs are submitted to a queue and executed on the GPU, either in-order or out-of-order depending on the configuration.
 An illustrative example of Kokkos and SYCL pseudocode compared to CUDA implementation is given below.

 ```cpp
                           /* Transfer data host -> device */